Voyager Golden Record: Journey

 In May 2005, it was reported that Voyager 1 had entered the heliosheath, the region beyond the termination shock.
 The termination shock is where the solar wind, a thin stream of electrically charged gas blowing continuously outward from the Sun, is slowed by pressure from gas between the stars.
 At the termination shock, the solar wind slows abruptly from its average speed of 300–700 km/s and becomes denser and hotter.

-Of the eleven instruments carried on Voyager 1, four are still operational and continue to send back data.
-It is expected that there will be insufficient energy to power any of the instruments beyond 2025.
+In March 2012, Voyager 1 was over 17.9 e9km from the Sun and traveling at a speed of 3.6 AU per year (approximately 61000 km/h), while Voyager 2 was over 14.7 e9km and moving at about 3.3 AU per year (approximately 56000 km/h).

 On September 12, 2013, NASA announced that Voyager 1 had left the heliosheath and entered interstellar space, although it still remains within the Sun's gravitational sphere of influence.